-When the late-model Cummins rolled out to the public, it was the first time in the history of Cummins-Dodge partnership that the trucks had specifically-designed transmissions to deal with diesel powerplants.
+When the Cummins engine rolled out to the public, it was the first time in the history of the Cummins-Dodge partnership that the trucks had specifically-designed transmissions to deal with diesel powerplants.
 The transmission was called the 68RFE, with the RFE denoting a Rear-wheel-drive design and Full Electronic control system.
 It was mated to the then-new 6.7-liter Cummins, which debuted in midyear 2007.

 Initially, many were impressed with the gearbox – gone were most of the problems that affected transmissions like the 47RE and Torqueflite four-speeds of earlier generations.
-However, if owners wanted to bump up the output of their trucks, the 68RFE became finicky and problematic.
+However, if owners wanted to bump up the output of their trucks, the 68RFE became finicky and problematic. including 68RFE upgrades in your build is a wise idea.

 This is where BD Diesel has stepped in to offer a few products – the Protect68 kits – that can help these transmissions deal with the added demand.
 Currently, BD offers three overhaul kits for customers to choose from, ranging in price from $149.99 to $1,575.00 (there are also complete exchange transmissions, of course).

-The overhaul kits get progressively more involved as price increases, so we’re giving our audience the lowdown on each of them and what they’re meant for.
+The overhaul kits get progressively more involved as price increases, so we’re giving our audience the lowdown on each of them and what they’re meant to accomplish.
 We spoke with BD’s Matt Priest to get a better understanding of these kits, but first, we wanted to get a firm grasp on the 68RFE and its traits.

 Background of the 68RFE